DO YOU SUFFER FROM ANY OF THESE THYROID SYMPTOMS:

 In order for you to be healthy, one of the best things that you can do is to avoid gluten.
 If you are sensitive to gluten, it will cause your immune system to attack your body whether it’s your thyroid, your joints, and your pancreas, whatever.
 Remember we talked about an active antigen a while back and an active antigen can be something that causes your immune system to run amuck or attack.

 Your T-cells are attacking your body and the cause for your T-cell attack can be a parasite, fungi, yeast, mold, virus, bacteria, and it can also be gluten.
 It could also be dairy, yeast, soy and/or egg.
 It could also be yeast.
-This is not a guessing game, you need to be tested and the tests should include a DNA swab where you’re taking a swab of your left cheek and a swab of your right cheek.
+This is not a guessing game, you need to be tested.

 Usually, gluten testing with a medical office for gluten sensitivity is not done with a DNA component you really don’t know if you’re gluten-sensitive or not.
 There has yet to be an autoimmune Hashimoto’s thyroid patient walk in my office that is not gluten-sensitive and they could very well be sensitive to dairy, egg, soy and yeast too!